PostCyberPunk/DidM/docs/QuickStart.md

 @define-color base   $<didm_palette_base01_hex>;
 ```

-Running `DidM deploy some_composition --colorpalette my_palette` will replace variables in a copy of the relevant files and then link them to the target location.
+Running `DidM render some_composition --colorpalette my_palette` will replace variables in a copy of the relevant files and then link them to the target location.

 ```css
 /* ~/.config/waybar/style.css */